-(a) Do different persons assume the role of Chairman of the Board of Directors and CEO?
-If no, describe the checks and balances laid down to ensure that the Board gets the benefit of independent views.
+(a) Do different persons assume the role of Chairman of the ensure that the Board gets the benefit of independent vie checks and balances laid down to

+Yes V No

-Yes ٧ No Identify tl ne Chair a nd CEO:
+Identify the Chair and CEO:

-Chairman of the Board Florencia G. Tarriela CEO/President Reynaldo A. Maclang
+Chairman of the Board Florencia G. Tarriela

+CEO/President Reynaldo A. Maclang